-Our work did not lead to specific indications of fraud or suspicions of fraud regarding the risk of management override of control by the managing directors.
+Our audit procedures did not lead to specific indications of fraud or suspicions of fraud with respect to management override of violations of the internal controls.

-We incorporated elements of unpredictability in our audit.
-We also considered the outcome of our audit procedures and evaluated whether any findings were indicative of fraud or noncompliance.
+We incorporated an element of unpredictability in our audit.
+During the audit, we remained alert to indications of fraud.
+We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance of laws and regulations.
+Whenever we identify any indications of fraud, we re-evaluate our fraud risk assessment and its impact on our audit procedures.